excln/BmsONE/docs/readme_en.txt

 Sep 27 2015 alpha 0.0.4
   - Fixed a bug that sequence view goes totally wrong when a sound note in BGM lane is previewed.
   - Unicode characters are now supported also in extra info fields and sound file names.
+  - D&D files into the EXE file now works (Windows only).

 Sep 26 2015 alpha 0.0.3
   - Upgraded Qt from 5.4.1 to 5.5.0.